rajatvarna/Robo-Advisor-Super-App/README.md

 ### Prerequisites

-To run the application with live data, you will need API keys from two services:
+To run the application with live data, you will need a free API key from Alpha Vantage.

-1.  **Finnhub API Key:** Get a free key from [Finnhub.io](https://finnhub.io/).
+1.  **Alpha Vantage API Key:** Get a free key from [Alpha Vantage](https://www.alphavantage.co/).
-2.  **Polygon.io API Key:** Get a free key from [Polygon.io](https://polygon.io/).

-> The app will function in a robust offline "fallback mode" with simulated data if keys are not provided.
+> The app will function in a robust offline "fallback mode" with simulated data if a key is not provided.

 ### Installation & Configuration